The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 I am responsible for OpenStack at Canonical, the company behind Ubuntu.
 Involved OpenStack since 2011, I've helping design and release Canonical's OpenStack distribution since that time.
 Prior to Canonical I worked with MySQL and Red Hat so have a good background in Open Source infrastructure technology and a rounded view of differing models, communities and the challenges of each.
 My min focus right now is to engage with OpenStack users understanding their needs for a future OpenStack and relaying that both back into the Foundation as well as Canonical's roadmap for Ubuntu.

 Nominated by: Nicolas Brousse Tony Gosselin Pinda Ndaki Mike Tougeron Aravind kota Hariharan Subramanian Manasi Limbachiya Pierre GRANDIN Lachlan Evenson Joseph Sandoval

-I've been involved with Openstack around the Essex/Folsom release cycles.
-Currently running production Openstack at Adobe Advertising Cloud.
+I've been involved with Openstack with the Essex/Folsom release cycles.
+Currently running production 150k cores of Openstack at Adobe Advertising Cloud.